 - Build and gather data from a model anemometer.

-- Understand the relationship between changes in wind speed and changes in the rate of rotation of the anemometer.
+- Describe the relationship between changes in wind speed and changes in the rate of rotation of the anemometer.

 - 1 push pin